 Perhaps the most touching and personal story of Jerry's long ministry is that of his beloved Tomas.
 One day a Mexican immigrant, who could barely put together two words in English, came knocking on the door of Jerry's church.
 Tomas told the pastor he was interested in doing any work that the pastor needed done.
 Tomas, however, didn't have much experience except as a ranch-hand in rural Mexico.
 The pastor yet took him under his wing and taught him carpentry, plumbing, and other construction related work.
 Soon Tomas was working everyday for the pastor at the church and at his home, gaining more and greater experience, until eventually his years of experience with Jerry led him to a wonderful job opportunity.
 Yet even after he had moved away, Tomas was ever at Jerry's beckon call.
 Tomas loved Pastor Jerry, and he was greatly beloved by him.
-When grandpa died, no family outside our own was as deeply affected as that of Tomas'.
+When grandpa died, no family outside our own was as deeply affected as the family of Tomas.

 Jerry's Move to Chino

 Jerry publicly resigned for the second time in his 41 year ministry, but the Lord was once again going to re-instate him- and again perhaps Jerry's life would have been fuller, if not longer, if he had retired.
-But pushed and lifted and encouraged by the closest of his family, he took up his post once more on the corner of Norwalk and Alondra.
+Yet pushed and lifted and encouraged by the closest of his family, he took up his post once more on the corner of Norwalk and Alondra.
 Not with his former vigor, to be sure, but with great resolve nonetheless.

 Most men have abandoned the ministry for far less than what Jerry endured at the hand of one of his own.
 But Jerry was never in the ministry for himself, and this is the only reason he persevered the way he did.
 If a verse could sum up the motivation and ministry of my grandfather, perhaps it would be 1 Peter 2:21-23: "For even hereunto were ye called: because Christ also suffered for us, leaving us an example, that ye should follow his steps...Who, when he was reviled, reviled not again; when he suffered, he threatened not; but committed himself to him that judgeth righteously."